qqrm/cargo-warden/README.md

 Generated artifacts are excluded from version control; rerun the script to refresh them.

+## Sandbox Hardening

+cargo-warden layers eBPF enforcement with a seccomp deny-list sourced from the active policy.
+When the policy runs in `enforce` mode, the runtime programs the kernel with explicit syscall filters (for example, `clone`, `execve`, or any additional entries declared under `[syscall] deny`).
+Observability remains available in `observe` mode, allowing you to iterate on syscall rules before promoting them to enforcement.

 ## Local CI parity

 Use `scripts/run_ci_checks.sh` to reproduce the pull request GitHub Actions checks locally.
 The script: